 Glyceryl stearate is used to improve the thickness and viscosity of products.
 This helps to improve the feel of the product and helps to stabilize the formulation.
 While the thickness of a product can make it feel richer and more hydrating it is usually a sensory element of the product.
 Glyceryl stearate also helps to stabilize the formulation by preventing water loss and ensuring the other ingredients remain mixed and don’t separate.

-Glyceryl stearate is also used to stabilize products, decrease water evaporation, make products freeze-resistant, and prevent products from forming surface crusts.
+Glyceryl stearate also functions as an opacifier, to make the formulation more transparent or translucent.
+This helps to render them more resistant to visible light.
 Additionally, glyceryl stearate reduces the greasiness of oils used in certain cosmetics and personal care products.

 When glyceryl stearate is applied to the skin, it acts as a lubricant and gives the skin a soft, smooth appearance while adding hydration to the skin.
 These benefits are all thanks to the glycerol component of glyceryl stearate.

 Glycerin, also referred to as glycerol, is a natural alcohol and humectant that’s been used in skincare products for centuries.
 Humectants help to draw water to the skin, improving hydration.
 In research published in The Journal of Investigative Dermatology, it was demonstrated that glycerin helps the skin to look and function better by helping skin cells mature properly.
 In fact, glycerin is not just a humectant but also an occlusive moisturizer as well.
 This means that while it pulls water from the environment to hydrate skin, it also forms a protective or occlusive barrier on the skin’s surface after application.
 This helps to prevent water loss from the upper layers of the skin.
 Thus, glyceryl stearate will keep skin hydrated, soft, and supple